Kevin-Wu-12/LoL-VisionScore-Analysis/README.md

 Next, I created a new column to assess vision efficiency by calculating the average team vision score per minute `vspm` for each `teamid`.
 Using this column, I then added a binary above mean column to indicate whether a team's vision score was above `1` or below `0` the mean.

+After I also encoded the result column to make 1s represent `Win` and 0s represent `Loss`

 I then standardized all numerical columns using a custom helper function with StandardScaler to ensure the data was properly scaled for analysis.